-Despite strong returns since 1980, this time set includes some of the most volatile periods in history, including the 1987 Crash, Tech Bubble, and Global Financial Crisis.
+Overall, the market has generated strong returns since 1980 despite some of the most volatile periods in history, including the 1987 Crash, Tech Bubble, Global Financial Crisis, and Covid Crash.
 There were plenty of market drops along the way as the average intra-year price decline was -14%.
 This simply means that at some point each year the S&P 500 dropped by an average of -14%.
 The data makes sense as since 1950 the stock market has averaged at least one correction each year.
 This reinforces our long-term investment philosophy – since we plan for stock market volatility and we incorporate these assumptions into our financial plans, we are less likely to overreact when it happens.

 Diversification and time are an investor’s two best friends.
 Diversified portfolios can lead to more consistent and less volatile results than a single asset class.
 We know that markets can be extremely volatile in the short-term but difficult periods do not last forever.
 The longer the investment time horizon the greater the odds of positive returns.